 Connecting the Battery: The battery usually sits on top of the frame, at least for FPV quadcopters.
 Onacro quadcopters, they usually sit on the bottom of the frame due to the design and allocation of components.

-Centre of Gravity: Your Centre of Gravity (CG) should always be in the middle of your diy quadcopter.
-If you’re adding FPV, you will have extra weight at the front so you’re usually going to have to compensate by moving the battery backwards a little.
-If you don’t have FPV, place it dead centre.
+Center of Gravity: Your Centre of Gravity (CG) should always be in the middle of your DIY quadcopter.
+If you’re adding FPV, you will have extra weight at the front so you’re usually going to have to compensate by moving the battery backward a little.
+If you don’t have FPV, place it dead center.

-Buy Spares: It is wise to buy at least one spare of each component.
-If you can’t buy at least one spare of each, then just get a spare ESC and motor.
+Buy Spares: It is wise to buy at least one spare for each component.
+If you can’t buy at least one spare for each, then just get a spare ESC and motor.
 The other components are less likely to fail/break but it’s useful to have a spare lying around.
 The most important ones are the ESCs and the motors.
 The ESCs are the most likely to be the first ones to go.
 The motors are more resilient but sometimes you get a dud and have to get a replacement.
 Also, buy extra propellers.
-Lots of them.
+Lots of them!

 Repairing: If you have a bad crash or one of your components spontaneously commits suicide, you can easily fix the problem with a soldering iron.
 Simply repeat the steps you took to install that particular component and replace it with a new one.
 For example, one of your ESCs gets burnt out.
 You would desolder it and solder in a new one.
 You would then flash it, calibrate it and test it to see if it’s working properly.

 Health, Safety and Drone Law